-If you're interested in grabbing the lot in one hit (includes JCE, JCE provider, light weight API, J2ME, JDK1.2, JDK1.1, and JDK1.0 compatibility classes, signed jars, fries, and king prawns...) download crypto-149.tar.gz or crypto-149.zip, otherwise if you are only interested in one version in particular, see below.
+If you're interested in grabbing the lot in one hit (includes JCE, JCE provider, light weight API, J2ME, JDK1.2, JDK1.1, and JDK1.0 compatibility classes, signed jars, fries, and king prawns...) download crypto-150.tar.gz or crypto-150.zip, otherwise if you are only interested in one version in particular, see below.

 Signed JAR files

-From release 1.40 the implementation of the IDEA encryption algorithm was removed from the regular jar files at the request of a number of users.
-Jars with names of the form *-ext-* still include the IDEA implementation as well as NTRU.
+From release 1.40 some implementations of encryption algorithms were removed from the regular jar files at the request of a number of users.
+Jars with names of the form *-ext-* still include these (at the moment the list is: NTRU).

 |Provider||Clean room JCE|